alemart/opensurge/README.md

 You can use Open Surge to create your own amazing games!

 * The first step to create your game is learning how to use the level editor (press F12 during gameplay)
-* Then, comes learning how to do [basic hacking](http://opensurge2d.org) (modify the images, sounds, scenarios, characters, etc.)
+* Then, comes learning how to do [basic hacking](http://opensurge2d.org) (modify the images/sounds, create new scenarios, characters, etc.)
 * Finally, learning [SurgeScript](http://docs.opensurge2d.org), a scripting language for games, gives you ultimate power to unleash your creativity and make your dreams come alive!

 To learn more, watch the [video tutorials](http://youtube.com/alemart88) made by the developer of the engine.